C

 The instructions in this guide apply to the following STMicroelectronics MPU target device:

-Qt versions in images and examples are indicative and might not represent the latest available version.
+The Qt versions you can see in the images and examples of this guide are indicative and might not represent the latest available version.

 Note: For more details on the supported target devices and development hosts, see Supported Target Devices and Development Hosts.

-To develop with Qt Onboard, you need to install the Qt Extended Evaluation package for your development target.
-The package includes everything you need: the Qt board support package (QBSP) and Qt tools.
+To develop with the Qt Onboard Extended Evaluation license, install the Qt Onboard Extended Evaluation package for your development target.
+The package includes the Qt development tools Qt Creator and Qt Design Studio.

 Download the Qt Online Installer package that matches your host.